Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Proposed Method

 \subsection{Watermark Diffusion Process}

-We construct the watermark diffusion process based on the standard diffusion process, with the forward transition kernel as Equation.~\ref{eq: sdp_kernel} for samples $\mathbf{x}_{0} \sim q(\mathbf{x})$. \begin{definition} For samples $\mathbf{x}_0 \sim q(\mathbf{x})$, let $\mathbf{x}_{1:T}$ denotes the states in a standard diffusion process with the forward transition kernel as Equation.~\ref{eq: sdp_kernel}.
-We define the process that has the state $\Tilde{\mathbf{x}}_{t}$ as
+We construct the watermark diffusion process based on the forward transition kernel of the standard one, demonstrated in \cref{eq: sdp_kernel}, for samples $\mathbf{x}_{0} \sim q(\mathbf{x})$. \begin{definition} For samples $\mathbf{x}_0 \sim q(\mathbf{x})$, let $\mathbf{x}_{1:T}$ denote the states within a standard diffusion process with the forward transition kernel specified as \cref{eq: sdp_kernel}.
+We define the diffusion process, whose state $\Tilde{\mathbf{x}}_{t}$ for $t\in\{0,...,T\}$ satisfies: